ambitioncraft/ambitioncraft-cli/README.md

 ## `mc instance COMMAND`

-Execute a command across one or more instances
+Execute a command across one or more instance

 ```
 USAGE